The next intake for our hairstyling program will be in September 2022.

-The Hairstylist Foundation program curriculum introduces students to the basics of hair cuts, styles, shampoo and scalp treatments.
-Students are also trained to chemically treat hair using colour and permanent treatments, and the business and communication skills required in a salon environment.
+Students are introduced to the basics of haircuts, styles, shampoo and scalp treatments as well as the training needed to chemically treat hair using colour and permanent treatments.
+Students will also learn the business and communication skills that are required to work in a salon environment.

-Well-trained hairstylists are in constant demand in every community.
+Well-trained hairstylists are in demand.
 Graduates who have obtained their ITA Red Seal certification are qualified to secure employment in large or small salons, or they may wish to open their own business.
-The following career opportunities are available to program graduates: hairstylist, technician, platform artist, salon management, cruise ship salon operator, film stylist, instructor, inspector, examiner, and salesperson.
+The following career opportunities are available to program graduates: hairstyling, technician, platform artist, salon management, cruise ship salon operator, film stylist, instructor, inspector, examiner, and salesperson.

 Location: Dawson Creek South Peace Campus

 Fees: Current Fee Schedule